nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL tele/TELEGRAM [from/FROM to/TO] [t/TAG]... [c/COURSE_CODE]... h/HOUR`

 - `NAME` should be a string.
-- `PHONE` should be an 8-digit integer.
+- `PHONE` should be an 3-10 digits integer.
 - `EMAIL` should contain "@".
 - `TELEGRAM` should be between 5-32 characters and start with "@".
 - `FROM` should be a time in "HH:SS" format